 The following information applies to the 2021-2022 admission cycle.

 The admission process is highly selective.
-Applicants are considered for an interview if they meet the minimum GPA requirements (3.0 prerequisite and 3.0 last 60 credit hours GPA), and if they demonstrate at least two of the following program admission preferences listed below:
+Applicants are considered for an interview if they meet the minimum GPA requirements (3.0 prerequisite and 3.0 last 60 credit hours GPA), have taken the Physician Assistant College Admission Test (PA-CAT) within the last two years, and they demonstrate at least two of the following program admission preferences listed below:

 - Direct patient care experience characterized as moderate or high level

 - Direct patient care experience > 750 hours